pravallika8690/Playwright/README.md

 # Playwright
+Introduction:
   This repo is all about Playwright with Python using POM.

-I always welcome for constructive feedback and anybody can pull this code and make this code better.
-Let us learn together !!!
+Installation Dependencies:
+	Python 3.9
+	Pytest-playwright
+	allure-report

+Execution command:
+To execute all test cases: pytest ./Test_Scripts/